About // Services

 I earned my Bachelor’s degree in psychology from the University of Washington in 2003 and my Master’s degree in psychology from Seattle University in 2014.

-I have worked professionally at the University of Washington, the Gottman Relationship Research Institute, the King County Crisis Clinic, Sound Mental Health, Community Youth Services (Olympia, WA), and am currently contracted with the Mindful Therapy Group.
+I have worked professionally at the University of Washington, the Gottman Relationship Research Institute, the King County Crisis Clinic, Sound Mental Health, Community Youth Services (Olympia, WA), and am currently working in private practice.

-I am a lifelong musician and have been fortunate enough to travel regionally and internationally in rock bands.
-My love of music influences my psychotherapy practice tremendously.
-I am often reminded that music has been there for me, and continues to be there in the best times and the worst times.
+As a lifelong musician, I have been fortunate enough to travel regionally and internationally in rock bands.
+A love of music influences my psychotherapy practice tremendously and I am often reminded that music has been there for me during the highs and lows in life.
 Something meaningful can transcend happiness and sadness, anxiety and contentment, fear and safety.
 It doesn’t have to be music; it can be a relationship or community, nature, hobbies, a vocational calling, etc. I am grateful to each and every one of my clients for the opportunity to share in their own search for meaning.

 *from https://www.etymonline.com